stanford-ppl/Delite/profiler/README.md

       * Note that the timeline nodes are arranged in a hierarchical manner.
 Double-click on a node to expand it and to view the nodes that were executed within it.
 For example, double-clicking on a Conditional/WhileLoop/MultiLoop node would display the component nodes that constitute that node.
       * Each time, a timeline node is expanded by double-clicking, the 'Hidden Nodes' drop-down in the sidebar is updated.
 This drop-down can be used to move up to the parent node.

+6. **Sidebar**
+  * **Kernel Info table**
+	* Displays information aggregated across all instances of a kernel.
+      * *Search box:* Use this to view kernel info for a specific kernel
+      * *Name:* Name of the kernel
+      * *Type:* Type of the kernel (eg: SingleTask, MultiLoop, etc.)
+      * *Time (%):* Total time taken by all instances of this kernel.
+Within parantheses, the percentage of total app time spent executing instances of this kernel is also provided.
+	  * *Exec/Sync Time (%):* Percentage breakdown of the total time taken by the kernel in terms of time spent in computation and synchronization.
+	  * *Mem Usage:* Total amount of memory allocated by the kernel
+  * **Timeline Node Info**
+	* Displays information corresponding to a specific instance of a kernel
+	  * *Name:* Name of the kernel
+	  * *Target:* Runtime target of the kernel instance (eg: Scala/Cpp/etc.)
+	  * *Time (%):* Time (and percentage of total app time) taken by that particular instance of the kernel
+	  * *Exec/Sync Time (%):* Percentage breakdown of the time spent by this instance of the kernel in terms of time spent in computation and synchronization
+  * **Sync Node Info**
+	* Displays information correspoding to a synchronization kernel
+      * *Dep.
+Thread:* Name of the thread the synchronization waited on
+	  * *Dep.
+Kernel:* Name of the kernel the synchronization waited on
+	  * *Time (%):* Time (and percentage of total app time) taken by the synchronization kernel
+  * **GC Event Info**
+	* Displays information corresponding to the selected GC Event
+	  * *Young Gen.:* Amount of memory that was used by Young Gen objects before and after the GC event.
+It also shows the amount of memory that was reclaimed from these objects.
+	  * *Old Gen.:* Corresponds to Old Gen objects
+	  * *Heap*
+  * **Memory Usage Info**
+	* Displays information corresponding to the selected point on the JVM Memory Usage Viewer.
+	  * *M:* Max amount of memory that can be allocated to the JVM by the system
+	  * *T:* Total amount of memory that has been allocated to the JVM
+	  * *U:* Amount of memory in use by the JVM.

 Other features in the Overview section
 =========================================

 * *Zoom:* Use the zoom box on the sidebar to zoom in and out of the timeline view
+* For a zoom factor of F, enter (F*100) in the text box.
+For example, entering 300 zooms into the view by a factor of 3.

 'Compare run summaries' section
 =================================